giovanibatista07/cyclistic-bi-pipeline/data/README.md

 ### Reproducibility
 All SQL required to recreate these tables is included in the `/sql` directory.
 Any reviewer can regenerate the outputs by executing the SQL in BigQuery.

+## Data Pipeline Overview

+This project follows a warehouse-first BI workflow:
+- Raw data queried from public BigQuery datasets
+- Curated reporting tables created in BigQuery
+- Data quality, distribution, and outlier checks applied
+- Outputs consumed by Tableau dashboards

+Large reporting tables are intentionally not stored in the repository.